Digital Nomad Life in Germany

 What do people appreciate most about the culture in Germany?

 "Expats in Germany generally appreciate the country's efficient public transport system, generous vacation days, and excellent health care.
 They often appreciate the opportunities for cultural immersion, from food and festivals to well-preserved historic sites.
 The friendly and welcoming people also stand out to many expats.
 Expats often note that the Germans typically have a strong work ethic and value their free time highly.
-This sense of responsibility and appreciation of culture and recreation is attractive to many expats," explained one person living in Germany.
+This sense of responsibility and appreciation of culture and recreation is attractive to many expats," said one person in Germany.

 What do people find most challenging about the culture in Germany?